felipeespic/matide/README.md

 ## Motivation

-As a signal processing engineer, I used to use **MATLAB** to prototype my algorithms until I discovered the benefits of using Python.
-So, I searched for good Python IDEs, but each failed in some way to fulfil my requirements.
+As a signal processing scientist, I used to use **MATLAB** to prototype my algorithms until I discovered the benefits of using Python.
+So, I searched for good Python IDEs, but each failed to fulfil my requirements in some way.
 I have been using this set of tools for a long time, and I have not found anything better for my needs, so I decided to share this guide with the community.

 ## Installation
 As mentioned, rather than an actual IDE fully contained in one package, it is just a collection of tools, which are installed separately.
 I use **GNU/Linux**, but it should work for MacOSx similarly.